 Since then, several International Financial Institutions (the Lenders) have been approached to invest into the Project.
 In compliance with their environmental and social policies, the Lenders have recommended that a number of additional environmental and social studies be undertaken in supplement of the existing ESIA report.
+A first version of the Supplementary Environmental and Social Studies was publicly disclosed in February 2017

-This report n°901.8.5_ES Nenskra_Vol.8_ESMP is Volume n°8 of the Supplementary Environmental and Social Studies prepared by SLR Consulting and issued in 2017.
+This report n°901.8.5_ES Nenskra_Vol.8_ESMP is the final Volume n°8 of the Supplementary Environmental and Social Studies prepared by SLR Consulting and issued in 2017 after the public disclosure period held from March 2017 to September 2017.
 It details the Environmental & Social Management Plan to be implemented by JSCNH during the project construction and operation.
+It takes into account the comments received between March 2017 to September 2017 from the various stakeholders engaged by the Project.
 It must be read in conjunction with the other volumes of the Supplementary Environmental and Social Studies organised as follows:

 - Volume 1: Non-Technical Summary

-- · Volume 2: Project Definition
+- Volume 2: Project Definition

-- Volume 3: Social Impact Assessment
+- · Volume 3: Social Impact Assessment

 - Volume 4: Biodiversity Impact Assessment

 - Volume 5: Hydrology & Water Quality Impact Assessment

 - Volume 6: Natural Hazards and Dam Safety

-- Volume 7: Stakeholder Engagement Plan
+- · Volume 7: Stakeholder Engagement Plan

 - Volume 8: Environmental & Social Management Plan (this document)

 - Volume 9: Land Acquisition & Livelihood Restoration Plan

 - Volume 10: Cumulative Impact Assessment.

-1 Objectives & Structure of the ESMP
+Objectives & Structure of the ESMP 1